The Game is an activity for 8 or more participants:

-Icosystem uses The Game to provide a practical demonstration of the following points:
+Icosystem uses The Game to illustrate the following points:

 - Simple rules of individual behavior can lead to surprisingly coherent system level results.

-- Small changes in rules or in the way they are applied can have significant impact on the system level results.
+- Small changes in rules or in the way they are applied can have significant impact on the aggregate results.

-- Intuition can be a particularly poor guide to prediction of the behavior of complex systems above a few levels of complexity (here we have only 3).
+- Intuition can be a poor guide to predicting the behavior of a complex system.

-- Simulation is a powerful tool for understanding the dynamics of complex systems.
+- Simulation is a powerful tool for harnessing the dynamics of complex systems.